COURSE AT KHAIRABADI INSTITUTE

 How will the course be delivered?

-The course is divided into a series of units that correspond to chapters of the book.
-Each unit contains a series of modules, a live tutorial class, a question submissions page, any additional readings, and an assessment.
-The modules are in the form of short videos that reflect a concept or idea that can be understood from a specific point in the book’s broader discussion.
+The course is divided into a series of units corresponding to the chapters of the book.
+Each unit includes multiple modules, a live tutorial class, a question submission page, supplementary readings, and an assessment.
+The modules are presented as short pre-recorded videos, each focusing on a key concept or idea within the book’s broader discussion.
+These videos combine the teacher’s lecture (takrīr) with a clear diagram that summarises the lesson.

 Read More on Khairabadi Institute's New Path to Online Islamic Education